mareksagan/FreeMBA/README.md

 [MBA Start subtitles](https://archive.org/details/mba_start_subtitles)

 # Disclaimer
 I am *NOT* the author of these subtitles, but the [OpenAI Whisper](https://freesubtitles.ai/) is.
-The documents have been generated using [Facebook M2M_100](https://huggingface.co/facebook/m2m100_1.2B) This is merely a backup of a proof of concept of what these tools can do.
+The documents have been generated using [Facebook M2M_100](https://huggingface.co/facebook/m2m100_1.2B).
+This is merely a backup of a Proof of Concept of what these tools can do.

 # Sources
 [MBA Start #1](https://archive.org/details/mbastart_202304)